 (b) for general business as usual correspondence and managing our relationship

-(c) to ask you to leave a review or take a survey
+(c) to ask you to provide feedback, leave a review or take a survey

 (a) Necessary for our legitimate interests (to perform our contract/pursue and proactively manage all aspects of our commercial relationship with you/your employer/company; to keep our records updated and to study how our products/services are used; to prevent fraud; and to monitor, record and manage payments)